jzohrab/practicing-guitar/docs/part-3-techniques/bursts.rst

    tabstave notation=true
    notes =|: :16 6-8-6-5/2 6-8-6-5/2 =:|

-Playing a short section of the lick at half speed can let you really feel the beat, and a clear beat helps your body "fit the playing to the time alloted", if that makes sense.
+Playing a short section of the lick at half speed can let you really feel the beat, and a clear beat helps your body "fit the playing to the time allotted", if that makes sense.
 The slower portion also gives your nervous system a chance to relax and prepare for the next attempt.

 .. vextab::